sees9730/CUTE-CubeSat-Proxy-Pixel-Pipeline/Paper/draft.md

 # Statement of need

 The Colorado Ultraviolet Transit Experiment (CUTE) is a 6U NASA CubeSat built by the Laboratory for Atmospheric and Space Physics (LASP).
 Its primary mission is to observe and take images of the evolving atmospheres on short-period exoplanets for which it utilizes its Near UltraViolet (NUV) wavelength telescope.
-These images often suffer from significant background noise due to environmental factors like detector temperature, scattered light, spacecraft jitter, etc. [@Egan_2023].
+These images often suffer from significant background noise due to environmental factors such as detector temperature, scattered light, spacecraft jitter, etc. [@Egan_2023].

 Multiple attempts have been made to try and eliminate the background from the images taken by CUTE, most notably the "The Autonomous Data Reduction Pipeline for the CUTE Mission" [@Sreejith_2022].
 While this pipeline has the same overall objective, the main differences between it and the pipeline being presented [INFILL HERE]